-SFG’s Financial Independence Roadmap™As part of our multi-pronged approach to helping business owner clients develop a smooth exit strategy, Stearns Financial develops a multi-scenario Financial Independence Roadmap™ of your potential future course based on current economic conditions, assets, liabilities and your unique goals.
+As part of our multi-pronged approach to helping business owner clients develop a smooth exit strategy, Stearns Financial develops a multi-scenario Financial Independence Roadmap℠ of your potential future course based on current economic conditions, assets, liabilities and your individual goals.

 Why Stearns Financial?

 We know the issues that business owners face.
-Our firm has been recognized on such lists as the Triad Business Journal Fast 50 and the INC. 5000.
-Our leaders have also earned awards including Greensboro Chamber Small Business Advocate, Business Leader Entrepreneur of the Year and Triad Business Journal Most Admired CEO.
+Our firm has been recognized on such lists as the Triad Business Journal Fast 50 (2016) and the INC. 5000 (2016, 2017).
+Our leaders have also earned awards including Greensboro Chamber Small Business Advocate (2009), Business Leader Entrepreneur of the Year (2008) and Triad Business Journal Most Admired CEOs (2016).

-Stearns Financial is nationally recognized by the Financial Planning Association for our scenario planning expertise.
+Stearns Financial utilizes scenario planning.
 We look at plausible scenarios for you, your business and overlay our own proprietary economic scenarios.
 This helps both you and SFG understand the strengths and weaknesses of your situation and how best to chart a course to your preferred future.

-Stearns Financial is always a fierce advocate for our clients.
-We are professionals, not financial product sales people.
-We have credentials like CFA, CPA and CFP®, strong expertise and regularly participate in “best practices” workshops for regional and national conferences in the financial industry.
+Stearns Financial is constantly a fierce advocate for our clients.
+We are professionals, not financial product salespeople.
+We have credentials like CFA, CPA and CFP®, and regularly participate in “best practices” workshops for regional and national conferences in the financial industry.
 Our firm is a fee-only (not fee-based) fiduciary.
-SFG has been named four consecutive years (2014-2017) to the Financial Times 300 Top Independent Registered Investment Advisors in the U.S.
+SFG has been named seven consecutive years (2014-2020) to the Financial Times 300 Top Independent Registered Investment Advisors in the U.S.